neildawson/neildawson.github.io/_work/livealerts.md

 - Analysed and documented the API
 - Jointly selected our first alert
 - Revamped UI and IA for native and web
-- Drafted and A/B tested copy options
+- Drafted and A/B tested copy for email and push

 **Results**
 - 37.04% click-to-open rate on our first alert